 Your storage unit may keep an inventory of your belongings, but we’d also recommend keeping your own inventory of exactly what you have stored in your unit.

-If you are storing away a lot of belongings for a long period of time, it will be easy to forget exactly what you have in your unit – making identifying anything that has gone missing much more difficult.
+If you are storing away a lot of belongings for a long period of time, it will be easy to forget exactly what you have in your unit.
 An inventory will enable you to easily identify any wrongdoing, and will also help if you need to claim on your insurance.

 4) Contents Of Your Unit